2013

 DRI launched a Worldwide Campaign to End the Institutionalization of Children to convince governments and donors to support community and family inclusion of children.
 DRI is now leading the effort worldwide to promote recognition and enforcement of the right of all children to live and grow up with a family.
 Drawing on the volunteer assistance of people with disabilities, attorneys, judges, and professionals from the United States, DRI has trained activists in 40 countries and spun off disability-run advocacy organizations in six countries.

-Since the start of the covid19 pandemic, DRI has turned its attention to protecting people with disabilities who are threatened by exposure to the virus in congregate care facilities.
-DRI is bringing urgent cases from Guatemala and Argentina to the Inter-American Commission on Human Rights, and has launched a campaign of “safety through inclusion” in emergency response to the pandemic.
+During the Covid-19 pandemic, DRI turned its attention to protecting people with disabilities who are threatened by exposure to the virus in congregate care facilities.
+DRI created a Global Coalition on Deinstitutionalization and drafted international standards to protect people with disabilities during emergencies.

 Biography